dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Common Pitfalls and Best Practices

 TODO: guidance on avoiding common mistakes (e.g., "accept by default" behaviors, misconfigured proxies) and implementing best practices for secure authentication and authorization

+**Domain-Level Data and Organization-Level Data with Medium or Low Cardinality**

+* **Recommended Pattern:** [Centralized Service-Level Access Control with Embedded PDP](#centralized-service-level-access-control-with-embedded-pdp), or [External PDP](#centralized-service-level-access-control-with-external-pdp), or [Modern Edge-Level Authorization](#edge-level-authorization-modern).
+These patterns ensure consistent enforcement and auditability across shared data scopes.
+* **Data Distribution Strategy:** [on-demand data pull](#on-demand-data-pull) or [out-of-band data push](#out-of-band-data-push) are suitable.
+Both approaches ensure freshness of data, with out-of-band data push also optimizing performance by storing it locally in the PDP eagerly.
+* **Considerations:** Embedded PDPs reduce latency, while external PDPs, such as those implementing ReBAC approaches, support advanced capabilities, such as before-the-fact-audit.
+[Out-of-band data push](#out-of-band-data-push) requires synchronization pipelines, and [on-demand data pull](#on-demand-data-pull) needs robust PIP availability handling.

+**Domain-Level Data and Organization-Level Data with High Cardinality**

+* **Recommended Pattern:** [Centralized Service-Level Access Control with Embedded PDP](#centralized-service-level-access-control-with-embedded-pdp), or [External PDP](#centralized-service-level-access-control-with-external-pdp), or [Modern Edge-Level Authorization](#edge-level-authorization-modern).
+These patterns handle complex, shared data while supporting dynamic attribute inclusion.
+* **Data Distribution Strategy:** If [Centralized Service-Level Access Control with Embedded PDP](#centralized-service-level-access-control-with-embedded-pdp) is used, [Request-time data injection](#request-time-data-injection) is essential, as high-cardinality data cannot be fully preloaded due to PDP memory limits, so the PEP must collect attributes from PIPs and include them in the decision request.
+ReBAC, or NGAC PDP implementations typically address that limitation and can be used as [External PDP](#centralized-service-level-access-control-with-external-pdp).
+In that case, [out-of-band data push](#out-of-band-data-push) approach can be used.
+* **Considerations:** In centralized models, microservices (as PEPs) handle PIP integration, increasing complexity.
+In edge-level models, the edge layer manages data enrichment, simplifying microservices but requiring robust edge configuration.
+Request-time injection ensures scalability but demands reliable PEP data collection.